beder/travel-app-backend/README.md

 docker compose up
 ```

+💡 The server is now running at http://localhost:4000/graphql

 ## Resetting the database

 If you need to start fresh by erasing all indexed data, execute the following command.